gray-panda/grayrepo/2015_csawctf/README.md

 After Party Writeups
 - [Exploit 100 : precision](exploit_100_precision)

-* After Party writeups are done on challenges after the CTF has ended.
+\* After Party witeups are done on challenges after the CTF has ended.
 It is used to document my learning process and to share it to anyone who may be interested.